gkrizek/codebuild-ci-sample/README.md

-# Using AWS CodeBuild as a CI Service with GitHub
+# Using AWS CodeBuild as a CI Service in GitHub

-[AWS CodeBuild](https://aws.amazon.com/codebuild/) is a fully managed build service that offers continuous scaling, metered pricing, and flexibility.
+[AWS CodeBuild](https://aws.amazon.com/codebuild/) is a fully managed build service that offers flexibility, continuous scaling, and metered pricing.
 This repository is an example application to integrate CodeBuild with GitHub.
-This project will allow you to run builds on every pull request automatically using CodeBuild. [_See our associated blog article here._](https://link_to_article)
+This project will allow you to run builds on every pull request automatically using CodeBuild.

 #### Advantages of CodeBuild